AdobeDocs/campaign-standard.en/help/designing/using/quick-start.md

 ---
-title: Quick Start email content design
+title: Get started with the email designer
 description: Start building email content with the Email Designer.
 page-status-flag: never-activated
 uuid: 571ffc01-6e41-4501-9094-2f812b041a10